aguilonFrontEnd/aguilonFrontEnd/README.md

 ---

-## 📌 Sobre mí
+## 📌 About me

-- 📍 Vivo en **Cali, Colombia 🇨🇴**
+- 📍 I from **Cali, Colombia 🇨🇴**
-- 🎂 Tengo **23 años**
+- 🎂 **24 years old**
 - 📧 **aguilondevelopsoft@gmail.com**

-Me enfoco en crear soluciones reales, estructuradas y pensadas para usarse en el mundo real — no solo para verse bonitas.
+I enjoy building real, meaningful, production-ready solutions — not just pretty screens.
-Soy un dev de los que **aprenden todos los días**, que mejora procesos, que entiende el negocio y que siempre quiere entregar algo mejor que ayer. 🚀
+I’m a developer who **learns every day**, improves processes, understands the business, and aims to deliver something better than yesterday. 🚀

 ---

-## 🎯 Actualmente enfocado en:
+## 🎯 Currently focused on

-- Construcción de aplicaciones full-stack con **Laravel, Astro y APIs**
+- Full-stack applications using **Laravel, Astro, REST APIs**
-- Dashboards profesionales en **Power BI**
+- Professional dashboards in **Power BI**
-- ETL, SQL avanzado y automatización con Python
+- ETL, advanced SQL, and automation with Python
-- Arquitectura limpia, escalabilidad y buenas prácticas
+- Clean architecture, scalability, and best practices

 ---